-- A. The department director or otherwise authorized officer will examine the grievance, discuss it with the grievant or his representative, and render his decision, in writing, within fourteen (14) calendar days after receiving the grievance.
-The department director or otherwise authorized officer may have present the employee's immediate supervisor, if he deems it appropriate to the resolution of the grievance. - B. If the department director of otherwise authorized officer is not successful in settling the grievance to the employee's satisfaction within fourteen (14) calendar days after it is presented to him in writing, the employee shall, within fifteen (15) calendar days after receiving written notification of the decision, submit his grievance to the Commonwealth of the Northern Mariana Islands Civil Service Commission. - C. The Commonwealth of the Northern Mariana Islands Civil Service Commission shall meet and set a time for its review of the case within a reasonable time after receiving a grievance.
-If the Commission desires to have the grievance heard by a hearing officer, it must inform the aggrieved employee and his representative as soon as possible. - D. In hearings before the Commonwealth of the Northern Mariana Islands Civil Service Commission or a hearing officer, the aggrieved employee and/or his representative shall be allowed to appear and present his case.
-An appropriate management representative shall also be allowed to appear before the Commission.
-Both sides shall have the right to call witnesses in support of their positions and to cross-examine witnesses for the other side.
-The Commonwealth of the Northern Mariana Islands Civil Service Commission or the hearing officer shall prepare a summary of the hearing.
+- A. The Chief Judge or his designee will examine the grievance, discuss it with the grievant or his representative, and render his decision, in writing, within fourteen (14) calendar days after receiving the grievance.
+The Chief Judge may have present the employee's immediate supervisor, if he deems it appropriate to the resolution of the grievance. - B. If the Chief Judge is not successful in settling the grievance to the employee's satisfaction within fourteen (14) calendar days after it is presented to him in writing, the employee shall, within fifteen (15) calendar days after receiving written notification of the decision, submit his grievance to the Civil Service Commission. - C. The Civil Service Commission shall set a time for its review of the case within a reasonable time after receiving a grievance.
+If the Commission desires to have the grievance heard by a hearing officer, it must inform the aggrieved employee and his representative as soon as possible. - In hearings before the Civil Service Commission or a D. hearing officer, the aggrieved employee and/or his representative shall be allowed to appear and present An appropriate management representative his case. shall also be allowed to appear before the Commis-Both sides shall have the right to call witsion. nesses for the other side.
+The Civil Service Commission or the hearing officer shall prepare a summary of the hearing.
 If both parties desire a formal, written record prepared by a reporter, the cost of such services shall be shared equally.
-If only one side desires a formal written record of the proceedings, that side shall bear the cost. - E. The Commonwealth of the Northern Mariana Islands Civil Service Commission shall reach a decision and present it formally to the appropriate management official within ten (10) working days of the close of the formal hearing.
-Decision by the Commonwealth of the Civil Service Commission shall be made by a two-thirds (2/3) vote of the entire members, as required by Public Law 1-9, as amended, and shall be final.
+If only one side desires a formal written record of the proceedings, that side shall bear the cost. - E. The Civil Service Commission shall reach a decision and present it formally to the Chief Judge within ten (10) working days of the close of the formal hearing.

+Decision by the Civil Service Commission shall be made by a two-thirds (2/3) vote of the entire members, as required by 1 CMC §8113, and shall be final.